It is Eric Erickson here in for Rush Limbaugh here at the EIB Network.

 I'm sure the premise was good, but it's not good.

-I don't like people telling me how where I should go, but oh, we don't need such a lot of doctors I remember in the eighties and nineties, they would push certain medications and they would get free trips to Hawaii.
+I don't like people telling me where I should go, but, oh, we don't need such a lot of doctors, I remember in the 80s and 90s, they would push certain medications and they would get free trips to Hawaii.

-You sound very conflicted here in in that you you aren't a big fan of the system, but yet doctors need restraints now.
+You sound very conflicted here in that you aren't a big fan of the system, but yet doctors need restraints.

 It's just been slowly going in.